 The percentage of people of color in nonprofit leadership roles – executive director, CEO, board chair – has remained under 20% for the last 15 years, even as the country becomes more diverse (Race to Lead, Building Movement Project).

 “Our policies and practices in the nonprofit sector must change to promote and reflect the leadership and diversity of our communities, and to ensure these leaders are supported and not pushed out from systemic inequities,” explains Jeanne C. Tedrow, president and CEO of the North Carolina Center for Nonprofits.

-Rooted in the Center’s Principles and Practices: Best Practices for North Carolina Nonprofits guide and building on our Walking the Talk initiative, the EDI Roundtables are designed to help nonprofit leaders address:
+Rooted in the Center’s Principles and Practices: Best Practices for North Carolina Nonprofits guide and building on our Walking the Talk initiative, the Equity, Diversity & Inclusion (EDI) Roundtables are designed to help nonprofit leaders address:

 - The nonprofit sector’s racial leadership gap;

 - The nonprofit sector’s generational leadership gap; and

 - The policies, practices, and organizational cultures in nonprofits that exacerbate these gaps.

 Through virtual, interactive roundtables, this program will facilitate ideas, actions, and practical strategies that nonprofit leaders can implement within their organizations to recognize and eliminate systemic barriers and practices.
 Executive directors/CEOs, board chairs and other board leaders, human resources staff, and other nonprofit decision makers will benefit most from this program.